Moz - Moz Sweden

 Cross country skiing

-When the snow falls, a new season for outdoor living begins.
-Even though days are short, snow is thick and the cold is getting closer, Swedes don’t shy away from the winter landscapes – and there’s nothing like enjoying the crispy winter on a pair of cross country skis.
+When the snow falls, a new season for outdoor living begins – and there’s nothing like enjoying the crispy winter on a pair of cross country skis.

 The classic to-do in winter